kaisimy/FTPG/README.md

-FTPG is a FTP Gateway to implement reverse proxy functionallity for FTP connections.
+FTPG is a FTP Gateway to implement reverse proxy functionality for FTP connections.

 FTPG features
 - Server lookup based on username and source IP.
 - Username mapping
 - Password passthrough
 - Logging
-- Cachable Config from any URL
+- Cachable config from any URL

-Todo list
+To-do list
 - Only uses local interface for passive mode
 - Configurable interface for inbound/outbound traffic
 - front side extended passive/active mode